Boston leads No. 1 South Carolina past No. 17 Georgia 72-54

 AP Sports Writer

-Boston posted her 18th double-double in 24 games.
-Destanni Henderson added 15 points for the Gamecocks, who led by 30 points in the first half.
+Boston posted her 17th consecutive double-double and 18th overall in 24 games.
+Destanni Henderson added 15 points for the Gamecocks (23-1, 11-1 Southeastern Conference), who led by 30 points in the first half.

+South Carolina kept its lead in double figures despite being outscored in the third and fourth periods.

+“It’s just a hole that’s too big to dig yourself out of when you’re playing a team as talented as they are,” said Georgia coach Joni Taylor.

 Georgia (17-7, 6-6) suffered its third consecutive loss despite Jenna Staiti’s 15 points and 10 rebounds.